mjpernot/mysql-log-admin/README.md

 # Classification (U)

 # Description:
-  This program is used to administrate transaction logs in a MySQL database to include locating log positions and restoring transaction logs to a database.
+  Administrate transaction logs in a MySQL database to include locating log positions and restoring transaction logs to a database.

 ###  This README file is broken down into the following sections: